 Construction of the 233 mile-long gravity-fed aqueduct began in 1908 was completed in 1913 setting records along the way for a total cost of about $23 million.
-An estimated 5,000 workers labored under extreme environmental conditions using new technologies including Caterpillar traction trailers and steam shovels with more archaic, but dependable ones such as fifty-two mule teams.
-When completed the new aqueduct was considered the longest aqueduct of its kind in the world.
+An estimated 5,000 workers labored under extreme environmental conditions using Caterpillar traction trailers, steam shovels and other modern machinery alongside fifty-two mule teams.
+When completed, the new aqueduct was considered to be the longest one of its kind.

 On November 5th, 1913 a public dedication ceremony was held at the Cascades, the aqueduct’s terminus near Sylmar located at the northern edge of the San Fernando Valley.
 William Mulholland addressed the crowd announcing, “This rude platform is an altar, and on it we are here consecrating this water supply and dedicating this aqueduct to you and your children and your children’s children-for all time.”
 Mulholland then turned to Major, J.J.
 Rose and uttered his famous statement, “There it is Mr. Major.
 Take it,” as the water first gushed down the spillway.
 The audience celebrated by dipping cups into the flowing stream.

-Through the teens, life in Owens Valley remained relatively calm.
+With the aqueduct completed and water flowing southward, life in Owens Valley remained relatively calm during the early teens into the 1920s.
 Farmers and ranchers who had not sold during the first wave of sales continued to prosper until a real drought hit the region setting off a growing demand for more water in both Owens Valley and Los Angeles—now rapidly expanding at an unprecedented rate of growth.
-At the time, Los Angeles was only exporting modest surface river flows.
-Owens Valley citizens had also been led to believe that the city would only export surplus water not used by valley agriculture, suggesting a somewhat cooperative arrangement of sorts.
+During this time, Los Angeles was only exporting modest surface river flows.
+Owens Valley citizens had also been led to believe that the city would only export surplus water not used by valley agriculture, suggesting a somewhat cooperative water exportation agreement of sorts.

-At the same time, Owens Valley farmers and ranchers began using more water upstream of the aqueduct intake.
-Because of this competition, the city commenced on another series of hushed land and water right purchases during the early 1920s.
+In the late teens, Owens Valley farmers and ranchers began using more water upstream of the aqueduct intake.
+Fearing competition from these upstream users, the city commenced on another series of hushed land and water right purchases during the early 1920s.
 The sales pitted neighbor against neighbor due to the “checkerboard” purchasing pattern of the properties they obtained.
 The city would pump their newly acquired properties depleting the groundwater levels of those who had held out, which, in turn, focused intensified resentment towards the city.
-As the city purchased the majority of the land on the valley floor, local businesses began to fail when their customer base moved away in search of better opportunities or simply because their livelihoods were destroyed.
+As the city purchased the majority of the land on the valley floor, local businesses began to fail when their customer base moved away in search of better opportunities elsewhere.

-A resistance movement of Owens Valley citizenry developed in response, organized and led by local bankers, Mark and Wilfred Watterson in an effort to convince Los Angeles to provide more favorable rates for the properties the city desired—after all, if the farmers had to sell they wanted the price to be fair.
+Eventually, a resistance movement of Owens Valley citizenry developed in response to the city’s strong arm purchasing tactics, organized and led by local bankers, Mark and Wilfred Watterson.
+The brothers, in an effort to convince Los Angeles to provide more favorable rates for the properties the city desired, organized ranchers and farmers to stand up for their rights.

 “It is deplorable that the farmers of any community should have to continually fight the encroachment of any large city.
 If the city must have the water, and it seems that such is the case, what wiser plan would there be than to make preparations to buy out the entire valley, not at your price, not at our price, but by a reasonable price fixed by a board of appraisers…We recommend either complete purchase of the valley at a fair valuation or the institution of a program which will bring the proper agricultural development of the Owens Valley.”

-The infamous Alabama Gates occupation, however, was non-violent; up to seventy umasked and seemingly unarmed men took over the aqueduct spillway gate and facility just north of Lone Pine with no contest on November 16th, 1924 releasing water flowing south to Los Angeles back into the dry Owens River streambed.
+The infamous Alabama Gates occupation, however, was non-violent; approximately seventy unarmed men took over the aqueduct spillway gate and facility just north of Lone Pine with no contest on November 16th, 1924 releasing water flowing south to Los Angeles back into the dry Owens River streambed.

-By the end of the decade, the resistance had failed when Inyo County Bank owned by the Wattersons collapsed after their bank was subject to an audit which some believed resulted through pressure by Los Angeles officials.
+But by the end of the decade the resistance had failed; Inyo County Bank, owned by the Wattersons, collapsed after their bank was subject to an audit which some believed resulted through pressure by Los Angeles officials.
 An investigation into the matter revealed that the Wattersons had embezzled the savings of valley residents to support the resistance.
-Many valley people who had lost everything generally felt that the brothers were working with the best interest of the community when the bank failed.
-Both brothers served jail terms and never returned to the valley.
+Still, many valley people who had lost everything generally felt that the brothers were working with the best interest of the community—even after the bank failed.
+Both brothers ended up serving jail terms for embezzlement.
+Neither returned to the valley.

-By 1933, Los Angeles had acquired 85 percent of all residential and commercial properties in valley towns and 95 percent of all farm and ranches along the valley floor.
-Citizen outrage did eventually lead to the divestment of some town properties by the city although it retained all associated water rights.
+By 1933, Los Angeles had acquired 85% of all residential and commercial properties in valley towns and 95% of all farm and ranches along the valley floor.
+Citizen outrage eventually lead to the divestment of some town properties by the city of Los Angeles, but all associated water rights were retained.
 Today, the city remains the largest private owner in Owens Valley with its 314,000 acres predominantly located within the valley’s floor.